 A good place to start is with listing all of the non-negotiable priorities in your life, then using that as a springboard for establishing a rhythm of routine that works for you and your family, keeping you all well-balanced and healthy.

 Using a simple piece of paper, you can easily get your schedule going by breaking your day down into segments.
 Write Monday–Friday on the top of the page with 6am through 6pm on the left hand side, using one line for each thirty minute increment.

 Or, if you aren’t a “by the clock” person, you can create time blocks, such as morning, afternoon, and evening.
 (Hint: This is actually what I recommend over a clock-based schedule, since it lends itself more toward a good rhythm of routine.)
 Start by creating space for weekly planning, planning and shopping for meals, cooking and feeding the kids, laundry, household cleaning, work, the kids’ education, and other non-negotiables.
 Then add any additional top priorities.

-With a view of the entire week, you can begin with implementing a weekly routine.
+With a view of the entire week, you can begin implementing a weekly rhythm.
 Try out your new schedule for a week and then make adjustments.
-The goal is to find a rhythm that works for your family.
+The goal is to find a rhythm of routine that works for your family.
 As each family is distinctly different from each other, here are a few tips to finding your rhythm.

 Sometimes, predictability offers the greatest comfort.
-But that doesn’t have to mean a rigid adherence to a day-in and day-out routine.
-Instead of creating a schedule that looks the same every weekday, look for your family’s weekly rhythm.
+But that doesn’t have to mean a rigid adherence to a day-in and day-out schedule.
+Instead of creating a schedule that looks the same every weekday, look for your family’s weekly rhythm of routine.

 - Do you need to start strong?
 Then protect Mondays as a day to buckle down and attack the week.